Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 11. Circumstances don’t matter; state of being matters.
 It’s not what’s happening but the narrative you wrap around it that makes all the difference.

 12. We expected constant togetherness—24/7/365—to drive us bonkers.
-Instead, it wove our love deeper.
+Instead, it wove us deeper.

 Honestly?
 I could keep writing about things we learned for days—this is Earth school after all!
-We learned a lot from six years without a set home base.
+We learned a lot from six years without a home base.
 But we’ll leave it here (for now).

-Other FAQs We’ve Gotten Over the Years
+Other Popular FAQs We’ve Gotten Over the Years

 What was the hardest part?